canonical/maas/docs/maascli.rst

 tags
 ^^^^
 Tags are a really useful way of identifying nodes with particular characteristics.

-For more information on how to use them effectively, please see :ref:`deploy-tags`
+.. only:: html For more information on how to use them effectively, please see :ref:`deploy-tags`

-Usage: maas-cli <profile> tag [-d --degug] [-h --help] [-k --insecure] list | new
+Usage: maas-cli <profile> tag [-d --debug] [-h --help] [-k --insecure] list | new

 .. program:: maas-cli tag